AQUICORE RESOURCE LIBRARY

 To get the most out of your HVAC and other critical building systems and equipment, it is important to understand how energy management systems and building automation systems work together and the difference between them.
 According to a recent study, 70% of building managers reported they already had an energy management system, when in reality they had a building automation system.
 These two systems serve very different purposes but can work together to achieve a highly efficient building.

 Building automation systems, also known as building management systems, are powerful tools that automate the main controls of a building.
 Armed with a BMS, property teams can program a building to start up, heat or cool to a particular temperature, and shut down –- all from one central hub.
 However, the power of the BMS starts and ends with automation.
-This is because these systems do not store or trend historical data, meaning users can not rely on them for deeper insights into how and where electric, water, and gas resources are being consumed – even though the mechanical and lighting systems linked to a BMS can account for anywhere from 40-70% of a building’s energy consumption.
+This is because these systems – particularly older systems – frequently do not excel at storing and trending historical data without significant prior configuration.
+This, in turn, means that the average user can often not solely rely on BMS for deeper insights into how and where electric, water, and gas resources are being consumed – even though the mechanical and lighting systems linked to a BMS can account for anywhere from 40-70% of a building’s energy consumption.

 Accordingly, an energy management system (EMS), also sometimes referred to as energy management information systems (EMIS), can maximize the effectiveness of a BAS.
 Energy management systems provide detailed transparency into utility resource consumption, with the option to explore a potential problem before it happens.
 A good EMS is more than a dashboard.
 It provides you with in-depth analytics, real-time alerts and reports, in-software collaboration tools, and advanced customization options.
 The most sophisticated energy management systems even include rule-based fault detection and diagnostic functionalities to troubleshoot equipment.
 You use all of this information to set your building automation system to run most efficiently.